tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 - `Criterion in Context` renamed `Validation`.
 - `Enhancement in Context` renamed `Amendment`.
 - `Assertion` renamed `Response`.
+- A new definition for 'Quality Assurance' as an operation reflecting current practice rather than as a set of tests.
+- A new definition for 'Quality Control' as an operation reflecting current practice rather than as a set of tests.
+- A

 The Fitness For Use Framework ontology is framed with limited constraints and no `rdfs:range` axioms.
 Under open world principles, it could be used in ways other than the constraints framed by this mathematical formulation, but this formulation SHOULD be treated as a guide for how to phrase `Responses` using `bdqffdq:` terms, and how a set of `Responses` made with those terms SHOULD be queried.